Contact Neil Lewis (Gloria) on 07759 779651 (email OutcastsRugby@aol.com) or feel free to turn up at a training session.

 COME ALONG TO TRAINING ........

-The Outcasts run training sessions on a Wednesday evening at Brighton Rugby Club throughout the year, currently commencing at 8 pm until 9.30 pm.
+The Outcasts run training sessions on a Thursday evening (a change from Wednesday evenings for the 2018-19 season).
 Everyone over the age of 17 is welcome (unfortunately we cannot accept anybody younger as we are a Social Team and as such there are restrictions) just turn up and ask for Gloria.
 If training is cancelled for whatever reason, notification will be sent via email and also our Facebook Page, Pitchero will not be updated.

 The Outcasts were set up in the year 2000 by Laurence Alexander and myself Neil Lewis from what was the bulk of the players who made up Hove RFC's 3rds.
 Hove were at the time, running three selectable teams and one social side.

 As the 3rds were the lowest of the selectable teams, our players were continually being purloined on a Friday night (and even on a Saturday morning) as players dropped out from the 1st and 2nd teams meaning that our games were cancelled, often at short notice owing to the unexpected reduction in our squad.